Last Updated on Samuel Franklinby

 Deep Rock Galactic – Driller Build Guide & Class Tips

 With this driller build guide and tips you’ll be well equipped to deal with groups of enemies and drill through the earth to make useful pathways for yourself or allies.
 The Deep Rock Galactic (DRG) driller is one of the four available classes in the solo and co-op mining adventure and sometimes overlooked for the value he can provide.

 I consider the driller to be the best coop class in Deep Rock Galactic though and in this guide to building your driller you’ll able to show others the power of a high tier player.
 As with all builds there will be some aspect of playstyle preferences that goes into creating the best driller build and where this is the case I’ve presented the options with sufficient detail so you can make an informed decision on your build choices for your preferred playstyle.
 Note though that the driller does have significantly less variation in builds compared to other dwarven classes with a clear winner for most modification tier upgrades.

 In addition to the core build I’ll cover some general tips on maximising your role as the driller to take you from beginner to your first Deep Rock Galactic promotion and how to mix and match the best options to ultimately create the ideal driller build for your gameplay style.

-You’ll see this reflected in the heavy flamethrower and cryo weapon options that are paired with weaker secondary weapons for backup damage.
-For utility the driller comes equipped with the powerful satchel charge that can be placed in strategic locations to be later detonated to deal with bugs or simply to clear rocks.
-Your class utility skill is similarly focused with your large reinforced power drills capable of being a melee weapon if required but are intended for team mobility.
+You’ll see this reflected in the heavy flamethrower, cryo and sludge options that are paired with weaker secondary weapons for backup damage.
+For utility the driller comes equipped with the powerful satchel charge that can be placed in strategic locations to be later detonated to damage bugs or simply to clear terrain.
+Your class utility skill is similarly focused with your large reinforced power drills capable of being a melee weapon if required but are intended for team mobility with cave drilling.
 The drills are vastly more effective at terrain destruction than your pickaxe although cannot be used for mineral mining.